rippedpiracy/docs/Scene/scene-glossary.md

 Groups of people who pirate and release software, music and movies.

-**Remastered**

-(Digitally) remastered means that an older not-digital movie has been re-editted, remastered and is released on DVD.

 **Repacker**

 Entity or Group which makes Repacks and releases them.